Bắc Giang province: XXI century

+On 12 June 2025, as part of major nationwide reforms, Bắc Giang province was dissolved and merged with Bắc Ninh province.

 Geography

 Bắc Giang lies in the Red River Delta.
 It borders Quảng Ninh to the east, Lạng Sơn to the north, Thái Nguyên and the urban district of Sóc Sơn in the capital Hanoi to the west, and Bắc Ninh and Hải Dương to the south.
 It comprises three land forms namely, the lowland or delta land, the midland and the mountainous region.
 While the midland areas are in the districts of Hiệp Hoà and Việt Yên, and the city of Bắc Giang, the mountainous districts are the Sơn Động, Lục Ngạn, Yên Thế, Tân Yên, Yên Dũng and Lạng Giang; the seven mountainous districts account for 72% of the area of Bắc Giang province.

 Of the total land area of the province, 123000 ha is agricultural land, 110000 ha is forest land, 66500 ha is residential and urban land and for other uses.
 The farmland in the province is good for intensive farming of rice, vegetable, and fruit crops, and bulb trees.
 There is scope for expanding land under forests.
 The produce from the forests has been estimated as 3.5 million m3 of wood and 500 million trees of bamboo and neohouzeaua.

 Bắc Giang occupies an area of 3827.45 km2, which is 1.2% of the area of the whole country.
 According to statistics from 2000, 32.4% of the land is used for agriculture, while 28.9% is used for forestry, industry or is otherwise uncleared.
 The remainder comprises mountains, unexploited waterways and land used for miscellaneous purposes.
 The province is 50 km from Hanoi and has a good network of roads such as the National Highways No. 1A, 31 and 279.
 It has railway lines from Bắc Giang to Hanoi, Lạng Sơn, Thái Nguyên, and mineral areas in Quảng Ninh by train.